NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Methodology

-\textbf{Training. } Each type of probe is handled differently during training, both in the \textit{encoder-processor-decoder}, and the loss calculations, depending on whether it belongs to the node, edge, or graph probes, and its specific data type, i.e. scalar, mask, or categorical.
+Each probe type is handled differently during training, both in the \textit{encoder-processor-decoder} and the loss calculations, depending on whether it belongs to node, edge, or graph probes, and its specific data type, i.e. scalar, mask, or categorical.

 In the \textit{encoder-processor-decoder}, node features are initially encoded individually, updated through message-passing between node, edge, and graph features, and then decoded into node-specific outputs.
 Edge features are encoded, capturing relationships between node pairs, and then get iteratively updated, forming triplets of node-edge-node pairs before being decoded.
 Graph features are encoded and updated globally, aggregating information from across the graph, and finally, get decoded into global outputs that represent overall graph properties.
 This process is further described in \Cref{sec:overview}.